-Was also launched which could be accessed by PF members who have activated their UAN.
-Members can access details of KYC status, last contribution, total PF balance etc by sending SMS in the format EPFOHO UAN followed by first three characters of the preferred language to a number 7738299899.
+The SMS service and missed call service were launched to give better access to the EPF account to the EPF members who have activated their UAN.
+Members can access details of KYC status, last contribution, total EPF balance by sending an SMS in the format EPFOHO UAN followed by the first three characters of their preferred language to 7738299899.

-Members can also obtain details by giving missed call to number 011-22901406.
-SMS alerts are also being sent to members intimating remittance, withdrawals, interest credit etc. Also, SMS is sent to employers for non deposit of dues.
+Members can also obtain details by giving a missed call to 011-22901406.
+SMS alerts are also sent to the members intimating remittance, withdrawals, interest credit, etc. Also, SMS is sent to the employers for non-deposit of dues.

-This grievance redressal was accorded top most priority and as a result, about 80% of grievances are pending within 7 days and 97% of grievances are pending within 15 days only.
-By systematic monitoring at the head office level, the pendency has drastically come down from 20,000 grievances to only 2000-3000 grievances on any given day which is a minuscule figure when seen against the 15 crore accounts being handled by EPFO.
+Members/employers can also raise a complaint online with respect to EPF withdrawal, EPF transfer, pension settlement, and more.
+The grievance redressal is accorded the top-most priority.
+By systematic monitoring at the head office level, the number of pending cases has drastically come down from 20,000 grievances to only 2,000-3,000 grievances on any given day, which is a minuscule figure when seen against the 15 crore accounts being handled by the EPFO.

-Recently, there have been circulars on the declaration of the rate of interest for members on their PF account for FY 2017-18, Coverage of non-enrolled contract/casual employees in respect of Indian Railways etc
+Various circulars issued by the EPFO can be accessed on their online portal.
+Recently, there have been circulars on the declaration of the rate of interest for members on their EPF account, coverage of non-enrolled contract/casual employees in respect of Indian Railways, etc.